History of Hong Kong in Timeline

 In 2021, Hong Kong is the ninth largest trading entity in exports and eighth largest in imports.

-In 2021, Hong Kong was removed from the Heritage Foundation's economic freedom index.
+In 2021, Hong Kong was removed from the Heritage Foundation's economic freedom index, citing a loss of political freedom and autonomy.

-In 2021, Open University of Hong Kong changed name to Hong Kong Metropolitan University.
+In 2021, the Open University of Hong Kong was renamed Hong Kong Metropolitan University.

 Due to the closure of the Russian airspace in 2022, multiple airlines decided to cease their operations in Hong Kong.